 Follow-up after treatment for skin cancer

-For many people who have surgery for basal cell cancers and very early-stage squamous cell cancers, no further follow-up will be required.
+Many people who have surgery for basal cell carcinomas and very early-stage squamous cell carcinomas will not need any follow-up.

-However, your doctor may want you to have regular check-ups for a time to make sure the cancer has not returned, and that treatment has been fully successful.
-These check-ups are a good opportunity to discuss any problems or worries you may have with your doctor.
+However, your doctor may want you to have regular check-ups for a time to make sure the cancer has not come back, and that treatment has been successful.
+These check-ups are a good opportunity to talk to your doctor about any problems or worries you may have.

 Share your experience